NOVEL-IN-PROGRESS

 1.

 Albin had long known his way through the alleys along the canals of New Orleans, the ones that emptied into the sea.
 So dark were they that at times he could see little beyond his hand.
 He held it in front of his face, knowing that when the shadows stirred, the darkness could bleed evil.
-Like others who dwelled in the shadows along the canals, Albin kept a knife tucked into his boot.
+Like others who dwelled in the shadows, Albin kept a knife tucked deep in his boot.
 He could reach it even in the dark, and yet the darkness never stopped him from finding his way to her.

-They said that Severine's people had long lived in New Orleans.
-Although rumors had it that they were of French descent, no one cared where they came from.
-Didn't they all claim that in the Quarter and most knew enough French to argue their claims convincingly.
-Still, there are always tales to be told in all dialects.
+They said that Severine's people had long lived in New Orleans, and rumors had it that they were of French descent.
+Yet they all claimed that in the Quarter, and most knew enough French to argue their claims convincingly.
+Still, there are tales to be told in all dialects.
+How well you told your tales could easily mark you for survival.

-Time and circumstances of her days drifted until Severine found herself driven deeper into the shadows.
-From there, she remained ever vigilant for the ever lurking dangers that might send her reeling to the next alley or even to the very edge of the canal itself, as she too knew her way around the French Quarter.
+Time and the circumstances of her days drifted until Severine found herself driven deeper into the shadows where the hopes of the forgotten always ended up.
+From there, she remained ever vigilant for the lurking dangers that might send her reeling to the next alley or even to the very edge of the canal itself, as she, too, knew her way around the French Quarter.
 Along with every quick exit.

-After heading up and down those dirty alleys where she hoped no one would notice her, and yet feared what would happen to her if no one ever did, she headed to the marketplace.
+After heading up and down those dirty alleys where she hoped no one would see her, and yet feared what would become of her if no one did, she headed to the marketplace.
 Severine made her way through the crowd with her covered basket and so little else.
 To disappear among them, she'd pull her golden-brown hair up under a tattered, long scarf that she wrapped around her head.
 It never looked peculiar, as many domestics wore it this way to protect against the sun.
-And then wouldn't that rag serve to conceal her beauty from the men who strayed?
-When she noticed their eyes following her, she'd tug her scarf down and wrap the ends around her mouth and long neck.
+Still, wouldn't that rag serve to conceal her beauty from the men who strayed?
+When she noticed their eyes following, her instinct was to tug her scarf down and wrap the ends around her mouth and long neck.
+Even on blisteringly hot days, this was her ritual.

-In the days ahead when Severine was frightened, when she'd conjure the faces of her little ones, Marbella and Petite Mere.
+There were always days when Severine was frightened, and that fear could only be calmed by conjuring the faces of her little ones, Marbella and Petite Mere.
 But they were yet to come.
-It was for her daughters that she risked the wrath of fishmongers.
-Didn't they beam when she returned to their shanty near the docks with enough in her basket for potato soup or fish stew?
+It would be for her daughters that she risked the wrath of the fishmongers, as didn't they beam when she returned to their shanty near the docks with enough in her basket for potato soup or fish stew?
 And, on a good day, maybe an orange to share.
-Their smiles were what she lived for, even if there had been something else.
-But there wasn't as Severine was dying.
-The hourglass only ticked louder as the days floated past on her weakening breath.
+Their smiles came to be what she lived for, even if there had been something else.
+But there wasn't.
+Severine was slowly dying, and the hourglass only ticked louder as the days floated past on her weakening breath.
 Still, she didn't need no clock to see what lay ahead, as there was nothing there to look for.
-So, what in her final days and those that followed , she pondered, would become of her jeunes filles?
-It haunted Severine's every thought until it became a living nightmare.
-Could she silence the ticking of time, her prayers pled, long enough to glimpse what might lie ahead for her two girls when she was no more?
+So, she pondered what, in her final days and those that followed, would become of her jeunes filles?
+It stalked Severine's every thought until it became a living nightmare.
+How could she silence the ticking of time, her prayers pleaded, long enough to glimpse what might lie ahead for her two girls when she was no more?
 No, it kept ticking in her thoughts.
 No, again and again.
-There was nothing up ahead for these children, one white and one black.
+There was nothing up ahead for these children who were yet to come: one white and one black.
 No better days to hope for.
-Still, what if blessings truly do come to those in need of grace, as the priest promised?
-And yet the days pounding on her exhaustion only suggested the priest was wrong.
-But the days of her exhaustion only suggested that the priest maybe got it all wrong.
-Maybe Jesus told him to say that because hope is so perishable.
-But then, what if Severine wondered?
+Still, what if blessings truly came to those in need of grace, as the priest promised?
+And yet, the days of her exhaustion only suggested that he had it all wrong.
+Maybe Jesus told him to say that because hope is so perishable, particularly when it stretches thin, as it usually does in those narrow, dark alleys.
+But then, what if, Severine wondered?

 2.

 It had been hard for Severine even before the babies came.
-They were born together; Marbella arrived before Petite Mere and was tiny but demonstrated from her first days that strong will to survive.
-Perhaps she took after her maman.
+They were born together; Marbella arrived before Petite Mere.
+She was tiny but demonstrated from her first days that strong will to survive.
+Petite was vigorous but would learn that struggle would be her destiny, that is if her sister could not save her from that life too close to those canals of New Orleans.
 You see, Severine had no husband.
 It was always hard for those women.
 Where do you go if you can still run?
 All the same, who'd listen to your pleas if you could make it there?
-But anyway, who could decipher the pleas through the din of desperation from those crowding the edges of the canal?
-It's at the very edge where desperation can plunge you over the embankment and into the brackish water when there are no other places waiting for you.
-There you'd hear that voice ringing again: "quickly, and without a lingering thought, drop yourself over the edge and then inhale the black water before you smell it, and all will be over."
-These were the words the voices in her head told her, and when she tried not to hear, they spoke louder.
+And still, who could decipher the pleas through the din of desperation from those crowding the very edges of the canal?
+It's at these very edges where desperation can plunge you over the embankment and into the brackish water when there is no other place waiting for you.
+There you'd hear that voice ringing again: "Quickly, and without a lingering thought, drop yourself over the edge and then inhale the black water before you smell it, and all will be over."
+And so were the voices in her head, and when she tried not to hear, they got louder.
 Was your final stumble to the edge of darkness because they couldn't hear your stomach growling?
-It never stopped searing her thoughts because they wouldn't hear your splash either, echoed back.
-To escape these haunted ruminations, there were places where Severine allowed her thoughts to wander.
-But just as quickly, she'd turn and head in another direction as thoughts of a better place will come to make the pain sting all the greater.
-Still, the voices follow; always there and always growing louder.
-Let the chains of shame drop off, as leaving one's past behind is the only way to survive.
+It never stopped searing her thoughts because they wouldn't hear your splash either, always droning back.
+To escape these ruminations, there were places where Severine allowed her thoughts to wander.
+But just as quickly, she'd turn and head in another direction, as thoughts of a better place only came with pain that stung all the greater.
+Still, the voices followed; always there and always growing louder.
+Let the chains of shame drop off, as leaving one's past behind is the only way to survive, her ruminations struggled with.
 No, you can't carry all that bondage wandering down alleys when it's only your hopes that might come to deliver you to one more day.
 Nothing else in your pocket is gonna do it because there's nothing there.
 Maybe that's a blessing.
-Count them when you see them, but then double the numbers on the days when you can't.
-But then again, is it really easier to have no history, no recollections of the past lives you somehow survived?
+Count them when you see them, and then double the numbers on the days when you can't.
+But then again, is it really easier to have no history, no recollections of the past days you somehow survived?
 How long will you hear your own splash when it's all that's left to you?
 The canal offers no answers, only solutions.
-Still, you beg for peace.
-You keep wondering how long it will take after the water folds over your head until my life falls to the currents that have too long pulled on it?
-Tick, tick, tick, slowly goes the hourglass, and it's starting to rhyme with the rumblings in my head.
-"Jump!", the voice now rings between my every thought.
-Painlessness is only a step away.
-Jump.
-And the ticking in your head will stop.
-Finally.
-And then all that's left for you will be to drift under the currents for a moment or two.
-But is that a promise?
-How far away is the edge of everything?
-Can I even get close enough to the canal?
-Because you keep wondering how long the voices' lies are.
-Could they be longer than my prayers?
-Jesus, where are You in all this darkness that stalks me?
-Don't stop reaching for me, was her prayer.

 One morning, long before Marbella and Petite Mere, Severine wandered far from the alleys over to the French Quarter without her basket.
 The burden of its emptiness had grown too heavy.
 The dizziness that hunger brings does that.
 If anything was going to come her way, there, across from the Rampart where the rich lived, was the only place it might.
 She clung to the hope she'd find something to eat.
 Over there.
 Surely.
-Even with her thoughts pierced by jabs of hunger, she could still envision a loaf of bread sitting in that kitchen window she'd never come upon before, and yet still held hope that she would pass by one day.
-If she were blessed with that many days.
+Even with her thoughts pierced by jabs of hunger, she could still envision a loaf of bread sitting in a kitchen window she'd never come upon before, and yet still held hope that she would pass by one day, if she were blessed with that many days.
 Bread, sitting in some rich person's kitchen window cooling.
 Maybe there'd be two loaves and no one looking.
 Two, one she could sell.
-But that day, there was no open window with bread waiting for her.
-So, Severine's thoughts kept jumping ahead of her as if they aimed to trip her over the edge.
+But that day, there was no open window with bread waiting.
+At least not for her.
+And such were Severine's thoughts that kept jumping ahead of her as if they aimed to trip her over the very edge.

-Then Severine saw a tub woman when she stepped into the alley to dump her tub water.
-The woman glared at her.
+But then Severine saw a tub woman when she stepped into the alley to dump her tub water.
+The woman at first only glared at her suspiciously.

 "Hey, you over there!
 You a whore?"